sosuisen/git-documentdb/docs/git-documentdb.remoterepository.destroy.md

 ## RemoteRepository.destroy() method

-Delete repository on remote site
+Delete a repository on a remote site

 <b>Signature:</b>